ALOHA!

 This is one of the best hikes in Hawaii Volcanoes National Park.

-See more about this Big Island activity: Kilauea iki crater trail
+See more about Kilauea iki crater trail.

 There is a national park entry fee for Hawaii Volcanoes National Park.
 You can expect this to be around $30 for a 7 day pass.
 (There is no one-day pass.)
 If you’ll be visiting other national parks within a year, you may consider getting the Hawaii national park pass or the U.S. national park pass.
 These are both annual passes so you’ll get unlimited entry into the national parks for a year.